Piper Alpha: Occidental “never ever apologised.”

 This BBC documentary by Jane Franchi, centred on the fact that the only contemporaneous log book entry from Tharos showed an explosion 15 minutes before 10pm as did 16 eyewitnesses.
 But don’t look for a copy of this video, none exists.

-Lord Cullen however concentrated on past failings in the Permit To Work system for which the 1987 fatality had also been blamed, but there were other failings that had been identified in the troubled life of the platform.
+At the time of the Public Inquiry despite the awful state of the platform and the contradictory evidence regarding the time of the first explosion (which would have destroyed the “blank flange” theory), Lord Cullen concentrated on past failings in the Permit To Work system for which a 1987 fatality had also been blamed, but there were other failings that had been identified in the troubled life of the platform.
 It surely can’t have escaped Lord Cullen’s notice that a gas and oil production platform such as Piper Alpha has many miles of pipework of one kind or another and if the Fire Water Deluge pipework was corroded to such an extent to make it useless, then other pipework might be in a similar state of disrepair and be liable to rupture causing an explosion?

 On November 12 1990 John Wakeham published Lord Cullen’s 400-page, 2 volume report as a Command Paper.